-Indonesia is a country with diverse ethnicity, culture, landscape and cuisine.
+Indonesia is a country with diverse ethnicity, culture, landscape, and cuisine.
 The diversity makes doing business in Indonesia challenging and exciting at the same time.
 Business negotiation in Indonesia is an art form that needs constant practice and experience.
-It has also become a part of the business culture in Indonesia long time ago.
+It has also become a part of the business culture in Indonesia a long time ago.

 You may have already set up your company in Indonesia.
 You are ready to take on your very first customer or work with a business partner.
 But you may ask, “What now?”

 Fret not.
 This article will show how you can go about the next step, business negotiation.
 With our guide and face-to-face negotiation experience, you will surely increase your company’s bottom line in no time.

 Indonesians have a more relaxed attitude towards time, as compared to most western countries.
 For foreigners, efficiency and speed are critical when it comes to business.

 Even though punctuality is important in Indonesia, but occasional delays or even cancellations are tolerated due to unprecedented traffic, severe weather, etc.